 How much is the drug testing business worth?
-There is really no simple answer to this question.
-The fair market value comes down to what the buyer is willing to pay and the seller is willing to accept.
+There is no simple answer to this question.
+The fair market value comes down to what the buyer is willing to pay, and the seller is willing to accept.

 Another approach looks at the return on investment.
-For example, if you expect a 25 percent annual return from your business, you can look at the net cash flow of the prospective business and calculate what it is worth.
-Many business brokers use an income multiplier, that is, an accepted industry factor that is multiplied by the annual gross income of the business.
-Another easy approach is to compare the business with other similar businesses on the market.
+For example, if you expect a 25 percent annual return from your business, you can look at the net cash flow of the prospective company and calculate what it is worth.
+Many business brokers use an income multiplier, an accepted industry factor multiplied by the business's annual gross income.
+Another straightforward approach is to compare the company with similar businesses on the market.
 Professional appraisers may be able to provide a dollar value for businesses.

 Now it's time to prepare a purchase offer.
 This is an opportunity to work with the seller to negotiate the best solutions for both of you.
 Some common types of business transactions are

 - Phased-in purchase.
-The buyer acquires the business over a period of time, usually three to five years.
+The buyer acquires the business over some time, usually three to five years.

 - Lease management.
-The business is leased from the owner for a period of time with the option to purchase at a later date for a specified price and terms.
+The business is leased from the owner for some time with the option to purchase later for a specified price and terms.

 - Management contract.
-You manage the business for a fee with the option to buy if the business meets your expectations.
-As with all business transactions, the terms need to be carefully spelled out.
+You manage the business for a fee with the option to buy if the company meets your expectations.
+As with all business transactions, the terms must be carefully spelled out.

 There are many ways to finance a business purchase.
-Each has its own benefits and risks.
-Creativity can be exercised to come up with the best solution for both buyer and seller.
+Each has its benefits and risks.
+Creativity can be exercised to develop the best solution for both buyer and seller.